mmu-webdesign/l4-IWD-web-block/rwd-1a-start-coding.md

 [Research a colour scheme - try coolors.co](https://coolors.co/).

 > Choose one primary colour and use tints and shades of that colour for the backgrounds.
 You may also want to select an accent colour.

  **Don't create a colour scheme full of strong colours**.

 **Colour contrast** - check that that each colour/tint has a strong contrast with your text colour.
 Test each section colour by using [Lea Verou's Contrast ratio checker](http://contrast-ratio.com/).
 You are looking for a AAA (green) pass for each section.

-We will apply the colours next week.
+We will apply the colours later.

 If you want to learn more [read Building Your Color Palette](https://refactoringui.com/previews/building-your-color-palette/).
 This will help in selecting your palette, including selecting primary and accent colours.